ahmedelsers/Python3-Mini-Programs/README.md

-# linux-commands-python3
+# Python3 Mini Programs
-Rewrite few or some Linux commands in python 3 to teach python.

 I'm teaching myself python 3 and Django, and the best way to learn something is by doing.
-So, here I'm trying to rewrite some of linux shell commands in python 3 (ex. cat, find, grep, ...), and anyone welcome to update or edit my scripts.
+So, here I'm trying to write some mini programs along with my journy in python 3, and anyone welcome to update or edit my scripts.

-As I said, this repository is to help in learning python 3.
+As I said, this repository is to help in learning python 3, as I show how I solved the mini problems I got in hand.

-Also, as an Intermediate Programmer, I'm following the first 3 python zen rules:
+Also, as an Bigenner/Intermediate Programmer, I'm following the first 3 python zen rules:

     1- Beautiful is better than ugly.
     2- Explicit is better than implicit.
     3- Simple is better than complex.

-This repository is just started, one script is created at a time, with a very minimum functionality, and it get updated once a new functionality has been learnt and ready to be added.
+I hope the idea get liked by others, and anyone are welcome to edit any of the scripts here, or add his/her own.

+Thank You.